 St. Mark’s supports Loaves and Fishes by collecting nonperishable food items that are delivered to the pantries on a regular basis.

-The Urban Ministry Center provides daytime services including lunch, showers, laundry facilities and restrooms, telephone service, counseling regarding housing or jobs, and medical needs for our homeless neighbors.
+roof Above (Urban Ministry Center) provides daytime services including lunch, showers, laundry facilities and restrooms, telephone service, counseling regarding housing or jobs, and medical needs for our homeless neighbors.

 They also coordinate the Room In The Inn program.